Steadily moving semi-infinite fracture in plane poroelasticity: Conclusions

-The proposed fully coupled boundary integral formulation was systematically verified against a series of benchmark problems, including a steadily propagating tensile fracture subjected to exponential normal loading with either impermeable surfaces or permeable surfaces on which zero pore fluid pressure is prescribed; a stress-free tensile fracture with permeable surfaces subjected to an imposed exponential pore fluid pressure; and a steadily propagating shear fracture with permeable surfaces, on which zero pore fluid pressure is prescribed, subjected to uniform shear loading over a finite region.
-In all cases, the numerical solutions exhibited excellent agreement with available analytical and semi-analytical results, confirming the correctness of the boundary integral equations and the accuracy and robustness of the proposed numerical methodology.
+The proposed boundary integral formulation was systematically verified against a series of benchmark problems, including a steadily propagating tensile fracture subjected to exponential normal loading with either impermeable surfaces or permeable surfaces on which zero pore fluid pressure is prescribed; a stress-free tensile fracture with permeable surfaces subjected to an imposed exponential pore fluid pressure; and a steadily propagating shear fracture with permeable surfaces, on which zero pore fluid pressure is prescribed, subjected to uniform shear loading over a finite region.
+In all cases, the numerical solutions exhibited excellent agreement with available analytical and semi-analytical results, confirming the correctness of the boundary integral equations and the accuracy of the proposed numerical methodology.

-The developed framework provides a versatile and reliable tool for analyzing coupled fracture-fluid interaction problems in poroelastic media.
-The system of equations derived here in the context of poroelasticity can be directly used to solve other type of elasto-diffusive problems, such as thermoelasticity, through appropriate modification of the governing physical parameters.
-Furthermore, the numerical procedure presented in this work provides the necessary foundations to address problems, where additional physical processes occur, such as lubrication flow within a steadily propagating tensile crack or frictional resistance in a steadily propagating shear fracture under plane strain poroelasticity.
+The developed formulation provides an accurate and efficient method, written directly in the moving-tip coordinate system, for analyzing semi-infinite steadily propagating cracks in poroelastic media.
+The system of equations derived here in the context of poroelasticity may also be adapted to related elasto-diffusive problems, such as thermoelasticity, through appropriate modification of the governing physical parameters.
+Furthermore, the numerical procedure presented in this work provides a basis for future extensions in which additional physical processes are incorporated, such as lubrication flow within a steadily propagating tensile crack or frictional resistance in a steadily propagating shear fracture under plane strain poroelasticity.
+Finally, the hydraulic boundary conditions adopted here could also be generalized to account for a leaky interface in shear fracture problems.
+These developments define useful directions for future work.